Security

 Verification of the server identity

-The 'opsiclientd' provides a web service interface, which allows remote control of the 'opsiclientd' and thus remote control of the client.
+The opsiclientd provides a web service interface for remote control of the client (see opsi-client-agent remote control).

-In order to access this interface authentication is required.
-You may authenticate as a local administrator with a not empty password, or with an empty username and the 'opsi-host-key' as password.
+Authentication is required to access this interface.
+You can authenticate as a local administrator with a non-empty password, or with an empty username and the 'opsi-host-key' as password.

 opsi-cli jsonrpc execute config_createUnicode opsiclientd.control_server.interface "opsiclientd control server interface" "[]" "[\"::1\", \"127.0.0.1\"]"